asquare14/aSquare14.github.io/about.md

 - __Women in Tech__ -  I also have a vision of having more underrepresented communities in tech and work strongly towards that.
 In the year 2018, there were only two females from my college to have ever taken part in any Open Source programs.
 I wanted to change that and started the Lean In Chapter IIITB.
 As the founder of this chapter, I have conducted various workshops for freshman and sophomore students.
 Workshops range from Hacktoberfest workshops to helping them get into open source programs.
 The best part is that in just a span of three months I was able to increase the number of girls from 2 to 10 !
 Yes, this year 10 freshman girls have been selected for Girlscript Summer of Code.  -->

-In my free time I can often be found [reading :books:](https://www.goodreads.com/user/show/74108752-atibhi-agrawal) on my kindle, painting or encouraging girls to take up STEM careers.
+In my free time I can often be found [reading](https://www.goodreads.com/user/show/74108752-atibhi-agrawal) on my kindle, painting or encouraging girls to take up STEM careers.

 If you want to collaborate or have a cool idea to discuss drop me a mail at atibhi.a@gmail.com :)